 "George, said his father, do you know who killed that beautiful little cherry-tree yonder in the garden?"
 "I can't tell a lie, Pa; you know I can't tell a lie.
-I did cut it with my hatchet,"
+I did cut it with my hatchschools.

-Most of us are familiar with the old tale of George Washington and the cherry tree.
-It has since been disproved as truth, but it probably still lingers in the classrooms of COMMENTARY most eleschools.
 The myth was invented by Mason Locke Wees in a biography of Washington that was published directly after his death.
 It tells more about America's views of morality than it does about Washington himself.
-It embodied an 18th century ideal of honesty and responsibility.
+It embodied an 18th century ideal of honesty and

+Most of us are familiar with the old tale of George Washington and the cherry tree.
+It has since been disproved as truth, but it probably still lingers in the classrooms of lmost elewayside.
+Today, all you need is money and a good defense lawyer and you don't have to be responsible for even the most heinous crime.